People

 I am a current PhD student in Educational Psychology within the Counseling Psychology Division.
 My research interests include LGBTQIA+ identity and development and how stigmatization of this social identity impacts psychological well-being.
 Additionally, I am interested in the developmental processes of “coming out” within the LGB population.

-I completed my master’s degree at UIUC in Mental Health Counseling, where I was trained as a clinician utilizing therapeutic techniques such as cognitive-behavioral therapy (CBT) and acceptance and commitment therapy (ACT), while taking a person-centered/humanistic approach.
-I have worked as a practicum intern at the Disability Resource and Educational Services and Counseling Center at UIUC.
-Before coming to UIUC, I obtained my bachelor’s degree in Psychology and Behavioral Neuroscience from North Central College, where I first started my research career in the college’s Sleep Lab.
+I completed my master’s degree at Illinois in Mental Health Counseling, where I was trained as a clinician utilizing therapeutic techniques such as cognitive-behavioral therapy (CBT) and acceptance and commitment therapy (ACT), while taking a person-centered/humanistic approach.
+I have worked as a practicum intern at the Disability Resource and Educational Services and Counseling Center.
+Before coming to Illinois, I obtained my bachelor’s degree in Psychology and Behavioral Neuroscience from North Central College, where I first started my research career in the college’s Sleep Lab.

 When I am not studying, I enjoy playing ultimate frisbee, watching New Girl (favorite TV show!), and spending time with my friends and family.